GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 A practical answer to a frustrating market reality:

-- Sales-channel structure.
-Every insurer routes individual sales through agents; published rate tables would compress agent revenue and the channel resists it.
-India's online direct-to-consumer market took 10+ years to mature against the same headwind.
+1. Sales-channel structure.
+Every insurer routes individual sales through agents.
+Published rate tables would compress agent revenue, and the channel resists.
+India's online direct-to-consumer market spent 10+ years maturing against the same headwind.

-- Regulatory tariffing.
-NIA approves rate-per-thousand schedules per product, but they are not consumer-facing documents — they sit in product filings.
+3. Regulatory tariffing.
+NIA approves rate-per-thousand schedules per product, but they aren't consumer-facing documents.
+They sit inside product filings.

 How to actually shop for a term plan as a 30-year-old in Nepal